aspose-slides/Aspose.Slides-Documentation/nodejs-java/getting-started/installation/_index.md

 description: "Install Aspose.Slides for Node.js via Java in Windows, Linux or macOS"
 ---

-Aspose.Slides for Node.js via Java is platform-independent API and can be used on any platform (Windows, Linux and MacOS) where `Node.js` and `node-java` bridge are installed.
+Aspose.Slides for Node.js via Java is platform-independent API and can be used on any platform (Windows, Linux and MacOS) where `Node.js` and [`java`](https://www.npmjs.com/package/java) bridge are installed.

 ## **Install from NPM**